vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-tackle your own shifting your perspective is about taking ownership of your happiness life will always have its difficulties but by choosing to view them as stepping stones rather than roadblocks you can create a mindset that Fosters resilience optimism and Lasting happiness chapter 7 cultivating purpose and meaning happiness is more than just fleeting moments of Joy it's about finding a deeper sense of fulfillment that carries you through life's ups and downs that fulfillment often stems from purpose and meaning purpose gives your life Direction while meaning helps you
+tackle your own shifting your perspective is about taking ownership of your happiness life will always have its difficulties but by choosing to view them as stepping stones rather than roadblocks you can create a mindset that Fosters resilience optimism and Lasting happiness \n ##chapter \n 7 cultivating purpose and meaning happiness is more than just fleeting moments of Joy it's about finding a deeper sense of fulfillment that carries you through life's ups and downs that fulfillment often stems from purpose and meaning purpose gives your life Direction while meaning helps you